 About Institutional Economics

 Institutional Economics is the web site of Dr Stephen Kirchner.
 I am a Research Fellow at the Centre for Independent Studies, a public policy think-tank based in Sydney, Australia.
+I am also a Senior Fellow at Canada’s Fraser Institute.
 I was formerly Senior Lecturer in Economics in the School of Finance and Economics, Faculty of Business, University of Technology Sydney.

 I was one of three economists to place in two of the three rounds of the MNI-Deutsche Börse Economic Forecasting Competition.